EriBloo/laravel-model-snapshots/README.md

 There is also simple `SemanticVersionist` available if you want to keep versions in `x.y.z` format.

-If you would like to create your own versionist class it must implement `EriBloo\LaravelModelSnapshots\Contracts\VersionistInterface`.
+If you would like to create your own versionist class it must implement `EriBloo\LaravelModelSnapshots\Contracts\Versionist`.
 There are two methods you must create:

 ```php
 public function getFirstVersion(): string;